A JD or first professional degree in law is required to apply.

 Elective Courses

-The 12 units of elective courses allow you to customize your learning based on your professional goals as an attorney.
-Course topics include divorce and family mediation, environmental and public policy dispute resolution, and conflict and systems design for corporations and organizations.
+The 12 units of elective courses allow you to customize your learning based on your professional goals and legal areas of interest.

 In-Person Residencies